UMN-LATIS/elevator/docs/field-types.md

 ### matchAgainst

 An array listing the other templates that this field should be matched against when doing autocomplete.

+### ignoreForDigitalAsset

+Sometimes, your parent record may have no upload field of its own.
+By default, Elevator will automatically load the digital asset from a related record in that case.
+Setting this value to true will disable this.
+It will also prevent the related asset from being used to populate a thumbnail.

+### ignoreForLocationSearch

+Normally, the location of a related record will impact the map location of the parent.
+Setting this value to true will prevent the related record from impacting the parent's location.

+### ignoreForDateSearch

+Normally, the location of a related record will impact the timeline location of the parent.
+Setting this value to true will prevent the related record from impacting the parent's timeline location.

 ## Upload
 A file-attachment field.
 This allows users to upload a file their computer.
 JSON controls whether dates and locations should automatically be extracted from uploaded files.